lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 # Free software

 Note:
-The uncompiled code of the software and it’s documentation is shared.
+The uncompiled code and documentation is shared.
+GNU/GPL (+ others), COPYLEFT.
+Can be studied, shared and refined.
-Alternative license GNU/GPL (+ others).
-Can be studied, shared, copied, and modified.
-COPYLEFT
-FOSS4G – Free Open Source Software 4 Geo-
-informatics

 There are many who don't see free software as a critique of the production process of what is.